 Graham Cracker Crust

 - Prepare the crust by adding the graham crackers into a food processor, and processing until crumbs form.
 Add the melted butter, and pulse a few times until combined.
-Press the graham cracker mixture into the bottom of a 9-inch springform pan.
+Press the graham cracker mixture into each of the 12 holes in a mini cheesecake pan.
+If you're making these in a muffin tin, line each cavity with a parchment liner, and then add 1 1/2 tablespoons to the bottom of each.
+This will make more like 16 mini cheesecakes if they are made in a muffin pan.

 Chocolate Greek Yogurt Cheesecake